PotHix/pothix.github.com/content/places/nyc.md

 Be careful with the side you're going to enter in the subway.
-Where I live (São Paulo, Brazil) you can enter on whatever entrance and then pick the side you want (e.g. Noath or South).
-In NYC you have to be sure you're entering in the right entrance because **some** stations have one entrance for each side (e.g. one entrace to go to Manhatan & the Bronx, and another one to go to Downtown Brooklyn).
+Where I live (São Paulo, Brazil) you can enter on whatever entrance and then pick the side you want (e.g. North or South).
+In NYC you have to be sure you're entering in the right entrance because **some** stations have one entrance for each side (e.g. one entrance to go to Manhattan & the Bronx, and another one to go to Downtown Brooklyn).

 ## Places to visit